pjbatista/ts-merge/README.md

 });
 ```

-### Stream Pipeline (gulp)
+### Streams

-ts-merge requires no additional plugins to be piped.
-All you need is to import the `streamFunction` from the stream module or from the index.
+`ts-merge` requires no additional plugins to be streamlined and piped.
+All you need to do is to import the `streamFunction` from the global exports, or import the default member of `ts-merge/stream`.

 ```javascript
 var tsmerge = require("ts-merge/stream");